joergen7/lang-util/README.md

 ### Adding lang-util

-You can load lang-util using [ASDF](https://asdf.common-lisp.dev/).
-ASDF looks for system definitions in the `common-lisp` folder relative to the home directory.
-Thus, the first step is to create a link here to the `lang-util` folder.
+`lang-util` also needs to be visible to ASDF, so we need to have it in the `~/common-lisp/` folder in some way.
 Assuming your clone of the lang-util repository resides in `~/git/lang-util` this can be accomplished by creating a symbolic link.

 ``` bash
 ln -s ~/git/lang-util ~/common-lisp/lang-util